strangerstudios/mailpoet-paid-memberships-pro-add-on/readme.txt

 This plugin requires both Paid Memberships Pro and MailPoet to be installed.

 = Download, Install and Activate! =
-1. Upload the `pmpro-mailpoet` directory to the `/wp-content/plugins/` directory of your site.
+1. Upload the `MailPoet-Paid-Memberships-Pro-Add-on` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Navigate to Memberships > PMPro MailPoet to proceed with setup.